The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 This document contains suggestions on how to use your cooldowns effectively and small things you can do to play each phase as effectively as possible.
 Ideally, you should communicate with your co-Healer to make a plan that reduces stress for both of you and maximizes damage between you while being safe.

 # The Omega Protocol (TOP)

 ## Gearing

 TOP requires less mana than DSR so you can just use this [2.40 set](https://etro.gg/gearset/a91cf8ba-5ea1-4050-82c0-b90862a77ac0).
 The benefits of 2.40 can come from good Chain/Aetherflow alignment and the ability to cast more broils during Pantokrator.
-That being said once you’re more comfortable with the first phase you will need to start holding at the end so as not to kill Omega too fast so the more broils will become more and more worthless.
+That being said once you’re more comfortable with the first phase you will need to start holding at the end so as not to kill Omega too fast so the additional Broils will become more and more worthless.

 ## Phase By Phase Fight Tips

 ### Phase One: Omega

 * Program Loop
 * Excogitation can be put on a Third-in-Line or Fourth-in-Line player as soon as debuffs go out, it will pop after their max hp debuff falls off